mvit777/BikeShop/README.md

 In the meanwhile I want to move on the topic of templating and components.

 ## More Details on: Templating & Components ##
+Blazor comes bundled with the Bootstrap css (in my case I found 4.3.1).
+It is not in the latest version but it is obviously trivial to point to the latest version or change the css framework or remove any css framework and start from scratch.
+All changes should be made in ```wwwroot/index.html```.
+It does not come with the companion ```bootstrap.min.js``` since Blazor pictures itself as possible complete javascript replacement.
+That means some components will work as expected (Ex. tabs) some will not.
+As a matter of fact, I love Bootstrap and its components and I don't have time/talent to re-invent the wheel so I promptly added ```bootstrap.min.js``` at the bottom, together with a [JQuery Datables](https://www.datatables.net/), which is another component that certainly does take a good amount of solid work to replicate

 (...more to come...)